 No anchor shall be carried forward of the stem or with any part of it outboard, except when anchoring.

-Protest forms shall be lodged with the Jury Secretary (or his/her nominee) in the Regatta Office within the protest time limit.
+Protests and requests for redress shall be lodged with the Jury Secretary (or his/her nominee) in the Regatta Office within the appropriate time limit.

 The same time limit applies to the protests by the race committee or jury about incidents they observe in the racing area and to requests for redress.
 This changes RRS 61.3 and 62.2.

-The Schedule of Hearings will be posted on the official RLIR Notice Board as soon as possible but no later than 30 minutes after the Protest Time Limit to inform competitors of hearing in which they are parties.
+The Schedule of Hearings will be posted on the official RLIR Notice Board as soon as possible, but no later than 30 minutes after the Protest Time Limit to inform competitors of hearings in which they are parties or named as witnesses.
 Protest will be heard in the Jury Room located in Crows Nest.

-Notices of protests by the race committee or jury will be posted on the Official RLIR Notice Boards to inform boats under RRS 61.1(b)
+Notices of protests by the race committee or jury will be posted on the Official RLIR Notice Boards to inform boats under rule 61.1(b)

 Breaches of instructions SI 11.2, and 17.1 will not be grounds for a protest by a boat.
 This changes RRS 60.1(a).
 Penalties for these breaches may be less than disqualification if the Jury so decides.

-On the last scheduled day of racing a request for redress based on a Jury decision shall be delivered no later than 30 minutes after the decision was posted.
+On the last scheduled day of racing a request for redress based on a protest committee decision shall be delivered no later than 30 minutes after the decision was posted.
 This changes RRS 62.2.